[Tolen Ren's memory]

 possible.

-know it's wrong from the first moment you see her.
-You'll know there's
+it's wrong from the first moment you see her, and you'll know there's

 nothing you can do about it.